Public Comment Process

 a.
 Phone: 312-681-5022

-Potential speakers must include some form of contact information in order to receive confirmation as to whether or not they may address the Board.
+Potential speakers must include some form of contact information in order to receive confirmation as to whether or not they may speak at the Board meeting.

 4. WRITTEN COMMENTS

-The Board also accepts written comments at its meetings, whether from speakers during the public comment period of a meeting or from all individuals who wish to speak to the Board but are not selected.
-The comments will be distributed to the Board members at the Board meeting.
-As with the terms for spoken comments, matters relating to bidding, contracts, claims, and litigation will not be accepted.
+Written comments for the Board and its Committees will be accepted at Board meetings, whether from speakers during the public comment period of a meeting or from individuals who wish to speak but are not selected.
+The comments will be distributed at the Board meeting.
+As with the terms for spoken comments, matters outside the purview of the Board and its Committees or which relate to pending bids or which contain explicit political endorsements, personal attacks or obscenity, will not be accepted.

-Individuals may provide written comments via fax, e-mail, or regular mail as outlined above.
+Individuals may provide written comments via fax, e-mail, or regular mail as outlined above no later than 2 days before the meeting.

 5. RECORD KEEPING